 The bill also sanctioned creating the Massachusetts Gaming Commission.
 It is an independent institution with a mission to overview the development and adherence to the law of the gambling industry.
 The MGC is quite exceptional in terms of their transparency, efforts and research put into preparing for the onset of Massachusetts online casinos era.

 There was actually another commission formed to specifically focus on online gambling, with some personnel overlap.
 They also have done a lot of research and prepared a report, issued in 2017.
-The commission recommended permanent legalization of daily fantasy sports and a delay of the introduction of other forms of online gambling.
+The commission recommended permanent legalization of daily fantasy sports and a delay of the introduction of online casinos.
 It was a bit of a disappointment.
 The report advocated for waiting for the opening of all licensed brick and mortar casinos, before regulating online gambling.
 On the bright side, it became clear that Massachusetts online casinos are on the horizon, the only question being: how far away?

 An Omnibus Bill?